matthost/lifespan/README.md

     - [NAC increased lung cancer metastasis in mice](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6795405/).
 There is some concern with antioxidants that since the prevent cell oxidation, this can actually protect cancer cells too.
 This seems somewhat at odds with the lifespan extension seen in mice, since mice mostly die of cancer.
   - Dose
     - 1+ grams daily

+Others I think are interesting and have taken or considered taking:

 - Creatine
   - Background
     - Improves strength and possibly cognition in humans, widely used.
 Creatine is found in lower levels in plant based diets.